tenpy/tenpy/doc/contributing.rst

            This block can describe things which need to be done and is automatically included in a section of :doc:`todo`.
         """

-  Instructions for building the documentation are in :doc:`INSTALL`.

 - Use relative imports within TeNPy.
 Example::

       from ..linalg import np_conserved as npc

-- If you changed the file strucuture of tenpy, run ``make src2rst`` in the ``doc/`` folder to update the documentation index for the reference.
 - Use the python package `nose <http://nose.readthedocs.io/en/latest/>`_ for testing.
   Run it simply with ``nosetest`` in `tests/`.
   You should make sure that all tests run through, before you ``git push`` back into the public repo.